Selena Gomez May Need A ‘Life-Saving Kidney Transplant,’ According To A New Report

-Selena Gomez’s uncle wants her to ditch her alleged “party lifestyle” before it is too late.
+Selena Gomez’s uncle reportedly wants her to ditch her alleged “party lifestyle” before it is too late.

 During what is being labeled as a “heart-wrenching interview,” Selena Gomez’s uncle is begging her to slow down as she continues to be spotted around Los Angeles with her rumored new boyfriend, The Weeknd.